ericeilertson/shortform_report/README.md

 ## Payload Fields

-These purpose of the various fields is explained below.
+The purpose of the various fields is explained below.

 ### `review_framework_version` field